pixare7/belly-button-project/README.md

 Several potential improvements and extensions could further this project:
 - Data cleaning, such as removing samples with null values, to improve accuracy.
 - Investigating the relationship between microbial diversity in the navel and demographic factors such as ethnicity or health conditions.

+## References
+Hulcr, J. et al. (2012). *A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable*.
+Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)